clear-code/xmlua/docs/reference/html.md

 ## Instance methods

-There are not instance methods.
+There are no instance methods.

 Use methods of the included modules.